jvanasco/certbot-howtos/letsencrypt--troubleshoot-connectivity.md

 If you have an older system, it must be patched to support this root.

 If you have an older system, you may run into issues if the expired `IdentTrust DST Root CA X3` is in your trust store.
 A quick fix is to remove that from the trust store.
 This can happen with legacy machines, such as OSX<=10.14.
 The issue is related to previously mentioned change in path-building.

+#### Typical Errors

+You may see errors like these:

+*  requests.exceptions.SSLError: HTTPSConnectionPool(host='acme-v02.api.letsencrypt.org', port=443): Max retries exceeded with url: /directory (Caused by SSLError(SSLError("bad handshake: Error([('SSL routines', 'tls_process_server_certificate', 'certificate verify failed')])")))

+### Date/Time Issue

+Sometimes a server has the incorrect date/time set.
+Sometimes a computer's battery dies and the date is reset.

+When these things happen, it is likely to encounter Certificates that are not yet valid - which will cause API operations to fail.

+Fixing the system time should resolve this.

+#### Typical Errors

+* > File "/usr/lib/python3/dist-packages/urllib3/util/retry.py", line 592, in increment
+raise MaxRetryError(_pool, url, error or ResponseError(cause))
+urllib3.exceptions.MaxRetryError: HTTPSConnectionPool(host='acme-v02.api.letsencrypt.org', port=443): Max retries exceeded with url: /directory (Caused by SSLError(SSLCertVerificationError(1, '[SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: certificate is not yet valid (_ssl.c:992)')))

 ### LetsEncrypt has blocked you